rcrowther/django-tml/README.md

     So {cite this is inside} a citation tag.

-There is a shortcut made by omitting the control code,
+There is a shortcut made by doubling the opening curly bracket,

-    So { this is inside a span} followed by other text
+    So {{ this is inside a span} followed by other text

-The tagname can be followed with a full-stop/period, text after that is used for a classname,
+The tagname can be followed with a hash to start an id, then a full-stop/period to start a classname,

-    ##.warning
+    #div#anIdName.aWarningClassName
     This is inside a div
     #